Eschatologue/CM_wiki/docs/class/cleric/index.md

 To qualify for a new class, you must have a score of at least 13 in the primary ability of the new class and your current classes.

-- Gain the following traits from the Core Cleric Traits table: Hit Point Die and training with Light and Medium armor and Shields.
+- Gain the following traits from the Core Cleric Traits table: Hit Point Die and training with Light and Medium armour and Shields.
 - Gain the Cleric's level 1 features, which are listed in the Cleric Features table.
 See the multiclassing rules in chapter 2 to determine your available spell slots.

 ## Cleric Class Features